 The Corporation's currently qualifying regulatory capital instruments consist of common stock, preferred stock and subordinated debt.
 Each share of the Corporation's common stock entitles the holder to one vote for the election of directors and for all other matters to be voted on by the Corporation's shareholders.
 Upon a liquidation, dissolution or similar proceeding, the holders of common stock would share proportionally in the residual assets remaining after all claims have been satisfied.
 Shares of common stock can only be redeemed by the Corporation through repurchases.

-In May 2020, the Corporation issued and sold 400,000 depositary shares, each representing a 1/100th ownership interest in a share of 5.625% Fixed-Rate Reset Non-Cumulative Perpetual Preferred Stock, Series A, without par value, with a liquidation preference of \$100,000 per share (equivalent of \$1,000 per depositary share).
-Holders of the depositary shares will be entitled to all proportional rights and preferences of the Series A preferred stock (including dividend, voting, redemption and liquidation rights).
-The terms of the Series A preferred stock have been established to satisfy the criteria for "additional Tier 1 capital" instruments consistent with Basel III as set forth in the joint final rulemaking issued in July 2013 by the Federal Reserve, the Federal Deposit Insurance Corporation and the Office of the Comptroller of the Currency.
+Each depositary share of the Corporation's preferred stock entitles the holder to proportional rights and preferences (including dividend, voting, redemption and liquidation rights).
+The terms of the preferred stock have been established to satisfy the criteria for "additional Tier 1 capital" instruments consistent with Basel III as set forth in the joint final rulemaking issued in July 2013 by the Federal Reserve, the Federal Deposit Insurance Corporation and the Office of the Comptroller of the Currency.

-• For additional information about capital and the Corporation's share repurchase program, see "Capital" in "Balance Sheet and Capital Funds Analysis" on page F-20 of the Corporation's 2020 Form 10-K.

-• For additional information about the terms of the preferred stock and depositary shares, see Note 13 to the consolidated financial statements on page F-85 of the Corporation's 2020 Form 10-K, as well as the Form 8-K filed by the Corporation on May 26, 2020 and Exhibits 3.1 and 4.1 thereto.
+- For additional information about capital and the Corporation's share repurchase program, see "Capital" in Part I, Item 2 on page 44 of the Corporation's First Quarter 2021 Form 10-Q. - For additional information about the terms of the preferred stock and depositary shares, see Note 13 to the consolidated financial statements on page F-85 of the Corporation's 2020 Form 10-K, as well as the Form 8-K filed by the Corporation on May 26, 2020 and Exhibits 3.1 and 4.1 thereto.